Best Practice

 Convenience sampling can provide unparalleled access to specific groups or populations, particularly those that might be hard to reach through more structured sampling methods.
 For researchers interested in studying behaviors, opinions, or trends within a particular community or demographic, convenience sampling can facilitate direct access to these groups.

-Whether it's leveraging online communities, utilizing existing networks, or engaging with participants in specific locations, this method ensures that researchers can gather valuable insights from targeted populations with relative ease.
+Whether it's examining online communities, utilizing existing networks, or engaging with participants in specific locations, this method ensures that researchers can gather valuable insights from targeted populations with relative ease.

 Disadvantages of convenience sampling